Nerwyn/android-tv-card/README.md

 | step            | number           | The step size of the slider, defaults to one hundredth of the range.                                |
 | tooltip         | boolean          | Whether or not to display a tooltip with the slider value when it's held down on, defaults to true. |

 You can change the entity attribute that the slider tracks by setting `value_attribute` to either `state` or an entity specific attribute.
+If the attribute which you wish to use is an array, you can also further include the index at the end of the attribute name in brackets (like `hs_color[0]`).

 ```yaml
 custom_actions: